Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

+Take aforementioned 1D bubble construction on $\tau_j$ by $l_j$ times ($j=1,2$), above trivial state will be deformed to the following 0D block-state:

-which reduces the classification from complex fermion decorations on $\mu_1$ and $\mu_3$ from $\mathbb{Z}^2$ to $\mathbb{Z}\times\mathbb{Z}_3$.
-Therefore, the ultimate classification of crystalline topological phases protected by $p6$ symmetry for 2D systems with spinless fermions is:
+And this state should be trivial.
+There are two independent indices $l_1$ and $l_2$, therefore, the ultimate classification of crystalline topological phases protected by $p6$ symmetry for 2D systems with spinless fermions is:

 For systems with spin-1/2 fermions, the rotation properties of $|\xi\rangle_{p6}^{\mu_1}$ and $|\eta\rangle_{p6}^{\mu_1}$ at 0D block $\mu_1$, $|\xi\rangle_{p6}^{\mu_2}$ at 0D block $\mu_2$ are changed by an additional $-1$, which leads to no trivialization.
-Furthermore, it is easy to verify that the complex fermion decorations for spinless and spin-1/2 fermions are identical.
+Furthermore, it is easy to verify that the complex fermion decorations for spinless and spin-1/2 fermions are identical, by the same 1D bubble equivalence.
 Finally the ultimate classification of crystalline topological phases protected by $p6$ symmetry for 2D systems with spin-1/2 fermions is: